nco/pynco/README.md

 ## Tempfile helpers

-nco.py includes a simple tempfile wrapper, which makes life easier.
+`pynco` includes a simple tempfile wrapper, which makes life easier.
 In the absence of a specified output file, `Nco()` will create a temporary file to allow the results of the task to be returned to the user.
 For example:

     temperatures = nco.ncra(input=ifile, returnArray='T')